teuton-software/teuton/README.md

 # TEUTON

-_Create Unit Test for your machines, and test your infraestructure as code._
+_Create Unit Test for your machines.
+Test your infraestructure as code._

 ![logo](./docs/images/logo.png)